toolstack/just-writing-statistics/readme.txt

 As such, a fork is required to fix the security issue and bring the plugin functionality back.

+= I've got a very large site, how's the performance going to be? =

+Statistics are inherently resource intensive, the large your site is, the slower the statistic generation will be.

+For the general content/monthly/yearly/author based statistics, these should remain quick to display no matter the site size as a custom table is used to gather the data whenever a item is saved.

+For Tags and Categories this is not the case and these are calculated at display time.
+Even with a largish site, this should not be significant, a few seconds at worst.
+If this becomes an issue I'll look into converting this code over to a custom table as well.

+= Why do I see post types in the settings tab that I don't see on any of the statistics tabs? =

+If a post type has no items associated with it, Just Writing Statistics will no include it in the statistic displays.

+= Do I really have to calculate the statistics by date range? =

+Probably not, but make sure to wait for the progress bar to disappear before reloading the page.
+If it is running for more than five minutes, then it's failed silently and you'll need to break up the calculation into chunks.

+However, even on a modest hosting provider, it would take hundreds of thousands (maybe millions) of posts to get to this point.

 = How do the Just Writing Statistics Shortcodes work? =

 There are two shortcodes available: